Home | Tips | Library | Other Authors | Other WP Sites | Writer's Links | Contact | Site Map | Donate

 Footnote 1

-Some of the following material (particularly the code in Sample macro #6) has been incorporated into a downloadable multiple-choice macro on this side, Convert Case.
+Some of the following material (particularly the code in Sample macro #6 below) has been incorporated into a downloadable multiple-choice macro on this site: Convert Case.

 [Always make a backup of your document first.
 To copy a macro from an Internet site (like this one) see here.]